 All Stratford Landing students are given the iReady assessment.

 The Fairfax County Public Schools (FCPS) School Board adopted a universal screener assessment for use with all elementary school students in Kindergarten through Grade 6.
 The universal screener assessment includes a reading test and a mathematics test.
 Students in Kindergarten will receive screening for reading only.
 Students in Grades 1-6 will receive screening for both mathematics and reading.
 The purpose of this assessment is to identify students who may have gaps in foundational literacy and mathematics skills.
 Based on universal screener results, some students may require an additional assessment to further diagnose the specific learning areas that may need support.
 The universal screener reading test, together with any necessary follow-up diagnostic assessments, also fulfills state testing expectations for primary students.
 This universal screener and any necessary follow-up assessments will be given at the beginning of the school year.
 Depending on grade level and previous screener performance, students may receive screening again in the winter and/or in the spring.
 Additional information, including a short video, about the universal screener in FCPS is available here.
-A parental overview guide describing the universal screener is also available.

 World-class Instructional Design and Assessment (WIDA ACCESS for ELLs 2.0)